 | Messages | Stored on their servers, mined for ads | Stored on YOUR server, never leaves |

-| Calls | Routed through corporate infrastructure | Direct P2P — server never sees them |
+| Calls | Routed through corporate infrastructure | Private P2P, or conferences routed by your own server |

 | Your data | Trains their AI, sold to advertisers | Stays in your database, period |